TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.9.2.5 =
+* Additional corrections for RSS feeds

 = 5.9.2.4 =
 * Changed to RSS feed generation to make it compatible with feedburner and other rss services.
 RSS feed address is now site/feed/linklibraryfeed?settingsset=1.